openshift-labs/lab-building-images/README.md

 If you are running an existing instance of the workshop, from your web browser select "Restart Workshop" from the menu top right of the workshop environment dashboard.

 When you are happy with your changes, push them back to the remote Git repository.
-This will automatically trigger a new build of the image hosted on ``quay.io``.

 If you need to change the RBAC definitions, or what resources are created when a project is created, change the definitions in the ``templates`` directory.
 You can then re-run: